• Ann M. Little •

-In academic year 2014-15, she will be at the Huntington Library in San Marino, California as the Dana and David Dornsife Fellow to complete her book on the life and times of Esther Wheelwright (1696-1800).
+In academic year 2014-15, she will be at the Huntington Library in San Marino, California as the Dana and David Dornsife Fellow to complete her book, The Many Captivities of Esther Wheelwright, (1696-1800).
 She was an English girl taken captive by the Wabanaki in 1703 who became an Ursuline choir nun in Québec and the order’s only foreign-born Mother Superior.
 Her life offers an opportunity to explore many different early American women’s experiences: she crossed between three cultures in childhood and adolescence, exchanging the Protestantism of her childhood for Catholicism among Wabanaki Indians, and ultimately assumed in old age the powerful position of Mother Superior of the Ursuline convent in Québec.
 Wheelwright chose her own captivity, and through her life we may explore the possibilities and limitations of gender in three North American cultures.
 Questions about the nature of captivity and liberty, constraint and movement, and security and danger pulse throughout the chapters.

 See Professor Little on C–SPAN 3: American History TV delivering a lecture in her American Women’s History class on October 22, 2012 on the subject of Stays and Colonial-era Clothing.
 You can hear her in conversation with Chauncey DeVega of We Are Respectable Negroes on the subject of guns, masculinity, and whiteness that was recorded on December 20, 2012.

 - HIST 150: U.S. History to 1876